just1689/freelance-contract/README.md

 ####In short:

-You ([CLIENT COMPANY]) are hiring me (Trent Oswald with Rebel Robot Development LLC) to [PROJECT NAME OR DESCRIPTION] at the hourly rate of [HOURLY RATE] per hour.
+You ([CLIENT COMPANY]) are hiring me (Rebel Robot Development LLC d/b/a theRebelRobot) to [PROJECT NAME OR DESCRIPTION] at the hourly rate of [HOURLY RATE] per hour.
 Of course it's a little more complicated, but we'll get to that.

 ###What do both parties agree to do?